adamk72/adk_docusaurus/docs/js/vue-lessons/getting-started.md

 I also discovered React, Vue, and Angular.
 A friend got me into React, which I love and I got quickly acquainted and up to speed on that participating in startup that used a React frontend and a Django backend.

-Then another friend got me onto Vue, and I like as much as I like React.
+Then another friend got me onto Vue, and I like as much as I like React (though I really love React's hooks).
 I've decided that this time around, I'm going to put my education to paper (as it were) so that other people can benefit from what I've learned on this journey

 ## Assumptions